vladimirlojanica/ideas/README.md

  * versions of libraries or running software
  * permission problems, the permissions of running applications (user, group)
- * exploit frameworks that run expoit attempts locally
+ * exploit frameworks that run exploit attempts locally
  * looks for known in known versions of software
  * looks for weaknesses in the SSL certificates